notKshen/Trivia-Game/README.md

 - As a user, I want to be able to see my question accuracy
 - As a user, I want to be able to see my stats across all games
 - As a user, I want to be able to see how many games I have played in total
+- As a user, I would like to save my game history and be prompted to save when I exit the game.
+- As a user, I would like to load my past game history.